swiftlang/swift/README.md

 Swift toolchains are created using the script [build-toolchain](https://github.com/apple/swift/blob/main/utils/build-toolchain).
-This script is used by swift.org's CI to produce snapshots and can allow for one to locally reproduce such builds for development or distribution purposes.
+This script is used by swift.org's CI to produce snapshots and allows developers to locally reproduce such builds for development or distribution purposes.
 A typical invocation looks like the following: